-Record the movie the same way as you would a normal movie (page 59).
+5. Record the movie the same way as you would a normal movie (page 65).

-Press [ ] to start and stop recording.
+Press the shutter button to start and stop recording.

 When "30-120 fps" or "30-240 fps" is selected as the frame rate, recording always starts with a frame rate of 30 fps.
 You can switch the frame rate between 30 fps and 120 fps or between 30 fps and 240 fps only while recording is in progress.
 Audio is recorded only while shooting at a 30 fps.
-Use [◄] and [▶] or press [SET] to switch speeds.
+Use [◀] and [▶] or press [SET] to switch speeds.

 - The higher the frame rate (speed), the more lighting is required when shooting.
 When shooting a high speed movie, shoot in a well-lit environment. - When recording certain types of movies, the image that appears on the monitor screen may be smaller than normal.
 When recording a high speed movie, there are black bands along the top, bottom, left, and right of the screen. - When recording a high speed movie, light source flicker can cause horizontal bands to appear in the image.
-This does not indicate malfunction of the camera. - · Monitor screen content switching is disabled during high speed movie recording.
+This does not indicate malfunction of the camera. - During high speed movie recording, Auto Focus and exposure remain fixed at the levels they were when you initially started recording.
+Zoom and monitor screen content switching are all disabled. - To focus the image, half-press the shutter button for Auto Focus or focus manually before starting the high speed movie recording operation. - When recording a high speed movie, you can record movies with the A (Aperture Priority) mode, S (Shutter Speed Priority) mode, or M (Manual Exposure) mode (page 36).
+Note, however, that you cannot set a shutter speed that is slower than the high speed movie frame rate.